China: Peeking into the private lives of livestreamers

 Perhaps more importantly, livestreamers have presented some respite from loneliness, especially at a time when restrictions and quarantine have left many starved of human connection and company.

-"The 'iron friendships' between the audience and the livestreamer, forged in the livestream broadcast room, is also part of what 'sustains the spirit of people,'" said Mr Huang.
+"The 'iron friendships' between the audience and the livestreamer, forged in the livestream broadcast room, is also part of what sustains the spirit of people,'" says Mr Huang.

 In his earlier photo series, Mr Huang had to travel to some of the remotest parts of China to persuade people to pose for him.
 Some of them had never even been photographed in their lives, much less owned a camera.